Frequently Asked Questions About Christianity, Answered Honestly!

 Every animal sacrifice that the people were to make unto the Lord was a representation prefiguring the sacrifice of Christ.
 The distinction that God appointed was to illustrate the clean animals were to be used to "foreshadow" Christ in their sacrifice.
 Clean represented the holiness of the atonement, contrasting the unclean animals that represented unholiness.
 One group of animals appointed sanctified unto service for God, and the other group separated from them and deemed unholy or unclean.
 In the Lord making this distinction in Noah's day, we get a better picture of the true purpose of this separation.
 It was never never stated or implied that it was for dietary reasons, it was for instituted for the reason of representing that which was holy and unholy.

 This truth was underscored more plainly when God gave Moses the ceremonial law.
 In Leviticus chapter 11 and Deuteronomy chapter 14, God inspires written these very same separation principles, which He had "already" established with Noah.
 Indeed, in the harmonious arrangement of the Scriptures, the agreement on all points reveal what is commonly called, "the continuity of the covenant" relationship.
-The ceremonial law of meats that was given to Moses was meant as an example of the separation of Israel from what is called the Gentile or unclean nations.
-By God requiring that His people make a distinction between clean and unclean animals or meats, He is illustrating how His people are to be holy and set apart from the unclean people of the world.
-The very same separation principle that God illustrated to Noah in the figure of using the clean animals for the atonement sacrifice.
+The ceremonial law of meats that was given to Moses was meant as an example of the separation of holy Israel from what is called the Gentile or unclean nations.
+By God requiring that His people make a distinction between clean and unclean animals or meats, He is illustrating how His people are to be holy or set apart from the unclean people of the world.
+The very same separation principle that God illustrated to Noah in the figure of using the clean animals for the holy atonement sacrifice.
 In Leviticus, following the list of meats that "His people" could and could not eat, verse 44 concludes that it was because He was LORD God that they shall therefore sanctify themselves.

 - "And Noah builded an altar unto the LORD; and took of every clean beast, and of every clean fowl, and offered burnt offerings on the altar."